Improx/ModifiedValues/README.md

 The generic `ModifiedEnum<YourEnum>` type only has the `Set()` Modifier readily available.

 If many different modifiers are applied that have the same `Priority`and `Layer`, they will all have effect.
-They will be applied in the same order as they were listed above.
+They will be applied in the same order as they are presented in the lists above (from top to bottom).
 This ordering is also visible in the `DefaultOrders.cs` class.
 If you are not happy with some of the default ordering, you can always use a custom order in a modifier.
 For example: `Speed.Set(99f, order: 50)`.

 You can also create your own modifying operations either with an inline function `myValue.Modify((v) => v * 1.2f + 5)` or by using a function defined elsewhere: `myValue.Modify(MyCustomOperation)`.
 More about custom operations explained further down.